 By the way, this is not Feige’s fault, nor is malice implied.
 It’s just a prime example of how little producers tend to know about the characters they are in charge of adapting.

 Should Avi Arad be praised as the supreme god of superhero movies instead?
 Of course not.
 He has put out both pretty good and pretty terrible movies, just like Kevin Feige.
-But there’s something weird going on, which will become commonplace through this article; there seems to be a real effort to erase Arad’s creation of the MCU in favor of a bizarre Feige cult-of-personality historical rewrite, even though Arad made the first expanded universe films with Daredevil (2003) and Elektra (2005) (the latter of which also featured a cameo of Ben Affleck’s Daredevil that was cut from the theatrical release, but it can still be seen in the home media bonus features).
-Articles and videos documenting the pre-Disney Marvel Studios history have vanished from the internet, and I could only trace out some of them using third-party articles from those years citing and linking the sources and looking them up using the Wayback Machine when possible.
+But there’s something weird going on, which will become commonplace through this article; there a real effort to erase Arad’s creation of the MCU in favor of a bizarre Feige cult-of-personality historical rewrite even though Arad made the first Marvel expanded universe films with Daredevil (2003) and Elektra (2005) (the latter featured a cameo of Ben Affleck’s Daredevil that was cut from the theatrical release, but it can still be seen in the home media bonus features).
+Articles and videos documenting the pre-Disney Marvel Studios’ history have vanished from the internet.
+I could only trace out some of them using third-party articles from those years linking the sources and looking them up using the Wayback Machine (when possible).

 Few people have championed the Marvel superhero legacy as much as Avi Arad has in the last three decades, for better or worse.